Xplor8r/Xplor8r.github.io/_posts/2019-04-14-react_bootstrap_reactstrap.markdown

 ![React + Bootstrap](https://i.ytimg.com/vi/xCGPPimXgJU/maxresdefault.jpg)

 As you begin building your React project you might be thinking about a way to integrate a design pattern using Bootstrap.
 This free and open-source framework for responsive development contains CSS and JavaScript based design templates for a number of different interface components.
-Using Bootstrap allows you to easily inpliment navbars, forms, buttons, and a variety of other functionality.
+Using Bootstrap allows you to easily implement navbars, forms, buttons and a variety of other functionality.

 On it's own, React contains no method for creating responsive designs so using a framework like Bootstrap is a great way to streamline your front-end build.
 Combining Bootstrap to a project usually is as simple as including `<link rel="stylesheet" />` to your index.html file.
 Brace yourself, this won't work with your React project.